VasLaskaridis/Language-Exercise-3/README.md

 ## Requirements
 - Multiple choice exercise
-- Sentences will appear on the screen with a word missing.
+- Sentences will appear on the screen with a word missing
 - Two choices will be given two the student to find the correct word
 - Animation must be used to reenforce positive or negative feedbag